LearnersGuild/idm/README.md

 ### Node version

+When you change your working directory to the project directory of your IDM development environment, you may see a message with the format `avn could not activate node 6.11.1`.
+If so, install the required version (`nvm install 6.11.1`).
+That will also make that version the one that runs until you issue another `nvm use` command. `nvm ls` will show what versions of node are installed.

 In the event that you see Javascript and C compilation errors when running `npm start`, ensure that your installed node version matches the node version in package.json:

 ```
 ➜ cat package.json | grep node\"